Too much sun? Use this use the tutorial on how to make After Sun Spray to help relieve your sunburn.

 Shake well before each use.

 Spray liberally on sunburned areas.
-Do not rub it in; instead, pat or let air dry.
+Do not rub it in; instead, pat or let it air dry.

 Repeat every 2-3 hours as needed for several days.